andre0341/graphs/README.md

-# graphs
+# Experimenting with Python Graphs

-Experimenting with Python Graphs
+# Instructions
 The main is concat_file_creation_scripts, that calls sequentially a series of scripts to manipulate an input and create graphs and a docx file automatically.